werdrw/-/README.md

+# (Tiryaq) AI-Powered Clinical Decision Support System

-### *Tiryaq is the antidote to poison — and our system does exactly that by preventing the "silent errors" that harm patients.*
+### *Tiryaq is the antidote to poison, and our system does exactly that by preventing the "silent errors" that harm patients.*

 ## About the Project
 In today's fast-paced healthcare environment, medical decisions are not built on visible diagnosis alone, but on a complex network of critical details.
 This system aims to give physicians a panoramic view at the moment of decision-making, ensuring no critical information is missed — such as an undetected allergy or a silent drug interaction — under the pressure of work.